Bobblen147/avp-forever/Readme.txt

 -Walls seem to be a bit stickier than gold edition (easier to snag them)?
 May be related to high FPS?
--In skirmish/multiplayer, the wrong sound is played when destroying armour/lighter weapon pickups* -When killing an NPC marine with a heavy weapon, the weapon drop sound sometimes rapidly repeats* -EAX reverb / echo levels are way too high on non surround sound setups.*
+-In skirmish/multiplayer, the wrong sound is played when destroying armour/lighter weapon pickups* -When killing an NPC marine with a heavy weapon, the weapon drop sound sometimes rapidly repeats* -EAX reverb / echo levels are way to high on non surround sound setups.*
 -Wireframe debug mode just does nothing
--Motionblur and Triptastic cheat modes do not have the blurring effect, decals also don't wobble along with the environment.
+-Motionblur and Triptastic cheat modes do not have the blurring effect, decals also don't wobble like the environment.
--CDSTOP/PLAY in game commands not hooked up, only one cd track is played per level instead of five
+-CDSTOP/PLAY in game commands not hooked up, only one cd track is played per level